Health Professional Course – Allied Team Training for Parkinson’s Disease (ATTP)

 San Diego, CA, USA - November 13-15, 2014

-The first day of the course will include a PD update, an overview of neuropsychiatric symptoms and management, parkinsonian syndromes and a session on inter professional team care.
-The participants will also interact with a panel of early stage PD patients.
+The first day of the course included a PD update, an overview of neuropsychiatric symptoms and management, parkinsonian syndromes and a session on interprofessional team care.
+The participants also interacted with a panel of early stage PD patients.

-The second day will build on interdisciplinary team development and then break into discipline specific breakout groups for practice specific tools and guidelines for each profession.
-Discipline specific breakout groups include occupational therapy, physical therapy, speech language pathology, social work and nursing and the physicians, physician assistants and nurse practitioners combine as one breakout group.
-On the second day participants will interact with a panel of mid-advanced stage PD patients.
+The second day built on interdisciplinary team development and then participants were divided into discipline specific breakout groups for practicing specific tools and guidelines for each profession.
+Discipline specific breakout groups included occupational therapy, physical therapy, speech language pathology, social work and nursing and the physicians, physician assistants and nurse practitioners combined as one breakout group.
+On the second day participants interacted with a panel of mid-advanced stage PD patients.

-The third day will explore the topic of integrative care and includes a special session where each discipline group has a session with faculty of each of the other disciplines as a way to build inter professional understanding.
-This day’s discipline specific break out session will emphasize advanced stage PD and associated care and will include a panel of PD care givers and a session on late stage issues for family caregivers.
-The course concludes with a session entitled “linking back to the workplace,” wherein teams and individual participants make very specific plans for implementation of that which they have learned.
+The third day explored the topic of integrative care and included a special session where each discipline group had a session with faculty of each of the other disciplines as a way to build interprofessional understanding.
+This day’s discipline specific break-out session emphasized advanced stage PD and associated care and included a panel of PD caregivers and a session on late-stage issues for family caregivers.
+The course concluded with a session entitled “Linking back to the workplace,” whereby teams and individual participants made very specific plans for implementation of what they had learned.

-At the conclusion of this activity, you should be able to accomplish the following:
+At the conclusion of this activity, participants were able to accomplish the following:

 Design, review and modify a patient/family specific treatment plan